News & Notes:

 Homeland Security, and before that he was

 Service and with Defense Investigative

 Mishawaka and enjoying his granddaughter.

-and her husband are moving back to South
+and her husband moved back to South Bend

-Bend to be closer to family.
-They have
+to be closer to family.
+They purchased a

 - Gary Derbin